dustinredmon/NovaProspekt-Project0/README.md

 #  - Uses EC2 to host server and site files
 #  - Uses Route53 DNS for name resolution and traffic management
 #  - Uses NameCheap for the domain name
+#  - Uses ACM for TLS/SSL certification for site security and encryption
 #
 # 2. Installation
 #  - Clone project into user home directory - https://github.com/qusad/NovaProspekt-Project0.git